home

-Horticultural or garden centre workers/managers are responsible for and involved in the development and growth of plants on a large-scale basis.
+Horticultural or Garden centre workers/managers are responsible for and involved in the development and growth of plants on a large-scale basis.
 Horticulture can be broken down into the following areas:

-Garden centres, which produce plants and grow flowers for sale to the general public.
+Garden Centres, which produce plants and grow flowers for sale to the general public.
 In recent years, garden centres have branched out further into retail, selling garden tools, conservatory and garden furniture, as well as protective clothing.

-Amenity horticulture, which is about planning, designing and maintaining parks, botanic gardens, woodlands and estates, or any areas that need shrubs, plants or flowers.
+Amenity Horticulture, which is about planning, designing and maintaining parks, botanic gardens, woodlands and estates, or any areas that need shrubs, plants or flowers.
 Interior landscaping also falls into amenity horticulture.

-Production horticulture, which is the mass production of fruit and vegetables, plants and flowers, in nurseries, market gardens, greenhouses and on farms, grown commercially using the latest techniques.
+Production Horticulture, which is the mass production of fruit and vegetables, plants and flowers, in nurseries, market gardens, greenhouses and on farms, grown commercially using the latest techniques.
 The produce is then sold to the public, possibly through a wholesaler, farm shop or supermarket.

-Horticultural or garden centre workers/managers are likely to be involved in some of the following:
+Garden centre workers/managers are likely to be involved in some of the following:

 Managers are also responsible for: